jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 returns.tail()
 </code></pre>

-Then build the ARMA model.
+2. Build the ARMA model.
 Fit the model to the stationary data to a results variable.
 We will define the ARMA order, the auto-regressive component as 2, and moving average as 1.
 This is a second-order ARMA model.
 Run a summary on those results.

 <pre><code>
 model_1 = sm.tsa.ARMA(returns.values, order=(2,1))